Atmyre/RAVE/README.md

 #### :heavy_minus_sign: Pretrained checkpoints

-Pretrained checkpoints for all the models are stored in 'pretrained_models' dir.
+Pretrained checkpoints for all the models are stored in `pretrained_models` dir.

 Models trained on paired data:
 - <strong>CLIP-LIT</strong>: clip_lit_paired.pth;